Interesting and Fun Butterfly Facts

 Fact or Fiction?
 You will kill a butterfly if you touch its wings?

 This is a myth.
-You will not hurt a butterfly if you touch it, although you might rub off some of the colour of its wings which are actually miniature scales.
+You will not hurt a butterfly if you touch it, although you might rub off some of the scales off its wings.
 Just be gentle.
 It's better to put your fingers under their legs so as not to touch wings.

 There are some species of butterflies like the Red Admiral that actually prefer feeding on rotting fruit and animal dung!
 The Mourning Cloak butterfly enjoys rotting banana.